arrowtype/vertical-metrics/README.md

 Generally, these set the top and bottom of each line in MS Word.
 This also sets where clipping occurs in glyphs.

-If useTypeMetrics is not true, win metrics also set heights in Chrome and Firefox on Windows.
+If useTypeMetrics is not true, win metrics also set line heights in Chrome and Firefox on Windows.

-If these exceed hhea metrics, and useTypeMetrics is not true, win metrics are used by Chrome on Windows, whereas hhea metrics are used by Chrome on Mac (Tested in Chrome 70 on Windows 11 and Mac Tahoe).
+If these differ from hhea metrics and useTypeMetrics is not true, win metrics are used by Chrome and Firefox on Windows.

 - [ ] Test: what happens in other Windows apps?